 Who is Kyle?

 I’m a former college and minor league baseball player, and now entrepreneur, speaker, creative consultant, and host.
-Athletes simply have a different mindset and different way of thinking than the average person, so I always find it challenging to relate to most blogs out there… or even to most people for that matter.
+I run my life and career built off of basic principles and values learned through a life in team sports, and truly believe the athletes have a competitive advantage in the business world.
+Athletes simply have a different mindset and different way of thinking than the average person, so I always find it challenging to relate to many blogs out there… or even to many people for that matter.
 So that’s why I focus specifically on my story as an athlete in business.

 What I bring is life experience.
 Nothing more, nothing less.
 What you see is what you get.
 That could be dull, or it could connect.
-I’ll leave that up to fate.
-My story begins with a passion for athletics, and is currently alive with a passion for competition.
+I’ll leave that up to fate aka you.
+My story begins with a passion for athletics, and is currently alive with a passion for competition and the power of change.
 From sports to entrepreneurship, and a future unknown, I hope that in some way some of my struggles and triumphs can help you out with any future decisions.
 Athletes are one big family and I’m just one person hoping to help out by sharing what I’ve learned through my own journey from sports to entrepreneurship while learning every chance I get along the way.